omarkmu/pz-omichat/.github/CONTRIBUTING.md

     The files have comments that explain the context.
     `%1` should always be present in the translations of strings that use it.
 6. Save the files with the encoding specified in the table below.
 For example, for a translation into Estonian, save with UTF-8 encoding.
-7. Upload a `.zip` of the folder in a [discussion](https://github.com/omarkmu/pz-omichat/discussions/new?category=translation) post.
+7. Upload a `.zip` of the folder or a pastebin link in a [discussion](https://github.com/omarkmu/pz-omichat/discussions/new?category=translation) post.
 If you're familiar with Git, you can instead create a pull request with your translation changes; see the section on [contributing code](#contributing-code).

 | Language             | Translation Folder | Encoding  |